symphonists/db_sync/README.markdown

 ## Usage

 Navigate to System > Preferences to view the current log (download as a SQL dump) or clear the current log.

+## Warning

+Obviously this is not a support core feature.
+The modification of the MySQL class will be lost when you upgrade Symphony.

+## Disclaimer

+While this extension has worked well for my own projects, I can't guarantee its stability.
+My workflow when using a development/staging/production environment is to install this extension on the development server only.
+When making a release I pull the production database back to staging where I apply the db_sync SQL file.
+If all goes well after testing, I back up production and run the same db_sync file.
+The log is then flushed and I can continue developing towards another release.